Regulation Updates as of August 12, 2020

 CRANE PRAIRIE RESERVOIR: rainbow trout, brook trout, largemouth bass, kokanee

-Water temperatures on the Crooked remain good and there are good populations of both trout and whitefish.
-Last updated 6/24/20.
+Water temperatures and flow on the Crooked remain good due to releases for irrigation and there are good populations of both trout and whitefish.
+Pressure is high, but fishing has still been good.
+Last updated 8/19/20.

 CULTUS LAKE, Big: rainbow trout, lake trout

-No recent update Open to fishing all year.
+No recent fishing reports.
+Open to fishing all year.
+Last updated 7/22/20.

 DESCHUTES RIVER, mouth to the northern boundary of the warm springs reservation: steelhead, redband trout, whitefish